Growing up, my family experienced many financial restraints—that's my fancy way of saying we were poor.

 Since my children were just wee ones, I’ve used books to educate them about different cultures and customs around the world.

-Here's how to use books to give kids global experiences when you aren't traveling.
+Here are three simple ways to use books to give kids global experiences without travel:

 1. Look for children's books that promote cultural diversity and have global themes.